No drink speaks of caffeine-laden, sugary decadence quite like the Insta-worthy Frappuccino:

 What are Frappuccino chips?

 Many customers believe that Starbucks Frappuccino chips are chocolate chips.
 Starbucks doesn’t use that term for good reason.
-The Frappuccino chips aren’t entirely made of chocolate.
+The Frappuccino chips, sometimes called java chips, aren’t entirely made of chocolate.
 They contain a proprietary blend of other ingredients beyond cocoa and other chocolate-related ones.
 For example, Frappuccino chips can contain cookie crumbs made with wheat.